 The best solution is life insurance.
 So this is properly called a ‘life insurance funded buy-sell agreement’.
 The life insurance isn’t the core of the transaction, it simply is the best answer to ‘how are we going to pay for it?’.

 Here’s how it works.
-Each partner purchases life insurance on the other partners, in conjunction with signing a buy-sell agreement.
+Each partner purchases life insurance (generally term life insurance) on the other partners, in conjunction with signing a buy-sell agreement.
 Now if one of the partners pass away, the life insurance proceeds are almost immediately available.
 The surviving spouse must hand over their shares in the company, and then the life insurance proceeds are used to pay off the value of those shares to the spouse.
 Result?
 No fuss, you get control over your company, and the surviving spouse gets cashed out after their partner’s passing.
 Everyone achieves their best outcome.

 Structure of these agreements requires three consultants – a lawyer for the agreement, an accountant to value your company and assist with structure the ownership and beneficiaries of the life insurance, and a life insurance agent to find the best policy.
 The life insurance agent has the least amount of input in the transaction – they basically just find a policy that’s been defined by the accountant and structures it – though they may provide some input on how that’s done.

 That’s it – buy sell life insurance ensures the longevity of your company and makes sure that your spouse and your partner’s spouse is looked after in the event of one of your early demise.
 If you’d like a personal consultation on a buy-sell life insurance policy for your company, feel welcome to contact us.